 The John Angus Erskine Bequest

-Each year, some 70 distinguished, international academic visitors who are already advanced in the learning of any subject predominately taught in Colleges of Business, Engineering and Science are invited to the University of Canterbury ('UC') for durations of, normally, one to three months for the purpose of giving lectures in such subjects to UC students.
+Each year, some 70 distinguished, international academic visitors who are already advanced in the learning of any subject predominately taught in Faculties of Business, Engineering and Science are invited to the University of Canterbury ('UC') for durations of, normally, one to three months for the purpose of giving lectures in such subjects to UC students.

 Each Visiting Erskine Fellow receives a grant-in-aid which takes account of up to two economy class return air fares and a daily allowance towards living expenses.
 A visitor must be nominated by an 'Erskine eligible' School or Department and only academics who are distinguished in their fields are approved for a visting Erskine fellowship.

-The Erskine Bequest also funds some 25 outgoing Erskine Fellowships each year which enable UC academic staff members predominately from the Colleges of Business, Engineering and Science to increase their knowledge in such subjects so as to better enable them to teach those subjects to UC students.
+The Erskine Bequest also funds some 25 outgoing Erskine Fellowships each year which enable UC academic staff members predominately from the Faculties of Business, Engineering and Science to increase their knowledge in such subjects so as to better enable them to teach those subjects to UC students.

 The Erskine Bequest has funded these Programmes since 1963.